 1. GOVERN (GV)

-This function underscores the importance of clear policies, defined roles, and responsibilities to ensure effective oversight.
-The framework encourages top management involvement, adopting a culture of cybersecurity awareness and commitment.
-By integrating cybersecurity into the overall governance structure, organizations/product owners can better align their cybersecurity strategies with business objectives, ensuring robust risk management and regulatory compliance.
-This ensures that cybersecurity measures are not simply reactive but proactive and aligned with the organization’s overall objectives.
-We will see their subcategories below
+This CSF function underscores the importance of clear policies, defined roles, and responsibilities to ensure effective oversight.
+The NIST CSF 2.0 GOVERN function for organizations encourages top management involvement, adopting a culture of cybersecurity awareness and commitment.
+By integrating cybersecurity into the overall governance structure — a cornerstone of modern cybersecurity frameworks — organizations and product owners can better align their cybersecurity strategies with business objectives, ensuring robust risk management and regulatory compliance.
+This ensures that cybersecurity measures are not simply reactive but proactive and aligned with the organization's overall objectives.
+We will see their subcategories below:

 |